-Introduction to concepts and principles of environmental science.
-Through a combination of field and laboratory experiences students will be introduced to methods for assessing and monitoring the environmental health of ecosystems.
+This is the first in a series of two introductory environmental courses that introduces students to the concepts and principles of environmental science.
+Through a combination of field and laboratory experiences, students will be introduced to methods for assessing and monitoring the environmental health of ecosystems.
 Topics for discussion include weather and climate, biodiversity, ecosystem management, energy transfer and balance, population growth, bioremediation, and environmental toxicology.
-3 lecture and 3 laboratory hours.
+3 lecture and 3 laboratory hours; lecture portion cross-listed as Core 270E.